 Beyond all of Lincoln Park’s firsts, there are of course the new and trendy hot spots popping up throughout the neighborhood.
-Places like The Kennison, with fresh American fare and cocktails, Bobby’s, a true neighborhood spot that offers inventive food and drink, or Theater on the Lake‘s unique theater and restaurant experience, complete with lakefront views.
+Places like The Kennison, with fresh American fare and cocktails or Theater on the Lake‘s unique theater and restaurant experience, complete with lakefront views.
 These along with many others, provide plenty of options for anyone having a night out.

 Every winter Lincoln Park eateries provide a warm getaway for diners, with an inviting ambience and hearty seasonal dishes.
 Yet it’s the spring, summer and fall seasons that really allow Lincoln Park restaurants and bars to shine when they open their sidewalk cafés for al fresco dining.
 Lincoln Park sure has great food, but is also home to some of the hottest places to go for a night out on the town.
 From cocktail lounges and authentic English and Irish pubs to sports bars, dives and everything in between, you can easily grab a local craft beer, swirl that glass of Pinot Noir, or sip that perfect tropical cocktail.
 Couple that with the country’s best comedy clubs and music venues and your night out in Lincoln Park is complete.